nixworks/public/news/2007/08/20/index.md

 ##### eye
 ### [ The eye of Hurricane Dean rapidly moves westward, passing just south of Jamaica, bringing strong hurricane-force winds and storm surges to bear down on the island nation, though the strongest wind is believed to have been offshore. ](/news/2007/08/20/the-eye-of-hurricane-dean-rapidly-moves-westward-passing-just-south-of-jamaica-bringing-strong-hurricane-force-winds-and-storm-surges-to.md)
-_Context: storm surge, Jamaica, eye_
+_Context: Jamaica, eye, storm surge_

 ##### United States
 ### [ A summit between US president George W. Bush, Canadian prime minister Stephen Harper, Mexican president Felipe Caldern, and about 30 CEOs from the three countries begins in the resort town of Montebello, Quebec, near Ottawa.
 The talks will deal with the Security and Prosperity Partnership of North America.
 Protesters representing a variety of issues hold demonstrations regarding the exclusion of civil society from the talks and the secrecy of the process; police respond with tear gas. ](/news/2007/08/20/a-summit-between-us-president-george-w-bush-canadian-prime-minister-stephen-harper-mexican-president-felipe-calderon-and-about-30-ceos.md)
-_Context: Security and Prosperity Partnership of North America, Montebello, Quebec, United States, George W. Bush, Stephen Harper, Felipe Caldern, Ottawa, Protest, Canadian, tear gas, Mexico_
+_Context: Mexico, Stephen Harper, Security and Prosperity Partnership of North America, Montebello, Quebec, Ottawa, Protest, Canadian, United States, Felipe Caldern, George W. Bush, tear gas_

 ## [Previous Day...](/news/2007/08/19/index.md)